-Dr. Steven Vercruysse's research focus is to build a bridge between human and computer understanding.
+Dr. Steven Vercruysse's research focuses on building a bridge between human and computer understanding.

 His main work is a user-friendly language & tool (VSM) that helps scientists (like biologists) to manually collect and encode any kind of information from the scientific literature, into a computable form.
 In a single interface, one can capture diverse research findings, with full contextual details.
 One can represent any type of complex knowledge into a precise, computable, and easily-readable form.

-- To apply the VSM method to additional research areas where complex knowledge needs to be managed in a computable form.
+- To apply the VSM method to many more research areas where complex knowledge needs to be managed in a computable form.

 - To connect VSM to existing technologies: both to semantic, defeasible, automated reasoning; and to explainable machine learning.

 - To develop an interdisciplinary, open platform (SciCura) where scientists can transform the results of any scientific publication into a computation-ready form.
 (Like a Wikipedia, where each page corresponds to a research paper, but showing all its new findings in a form that is both human- and computer-understandable).